Gaussian Process Boosting: A Non-linear and Non-parametric Mixed Effects Model

 In this section, we outline several examples of random effects models.
-We distinguish between the following broad classes of random effects models: (i) models where the random effects $b$ are defined by some form of hierarchical grouping denoted as grouped random effects models in this article, (ii) Gaussian process models where the random effects are finite-dimensional versions of Gaussian processes, and (iii) combinations of these two types of random effects.
+We distinguish between the following broad classes of random effects models: (i) grouped random effects models, (ii) Gaussian process models, and (iii) combinations of these two types of random effects.